evanacox/zinc/README.md

-Building and running the benchmarks requires a system installation of [Google Benchmark](https://github.com/google/benchmark) to run, again, CMake will try to find it.
+Building and running the benchmarks requires a system installation of [Google Benchmark](https://github.com/google/benchmark) to run.
+Again, CMake will try to find it.

 # License